 In addition to architecture, you should check out the Redwood Forest, the Humboldt Botanical Garden, or Fort Humboldt State Historic Park.
 If you’re having difficulty choosing what to do, head to the Humboldt Bay Tourism Center for more local information.

 Most definitely!
 Eureka is an awesome city on Humboldt Bay.
 Eureka tourist attractions and activities include hiking and biking trails through the redwoods, art and history museums, restaurants, shops, and old Victorian buildings.

-There are also many free things to do in Eureka including walking tours looking at all of the ornate Victorian architecture, driving through the redwood forests, and walking along the Humboldt Bay seashore.
+There are also many free things to do in Eureka, including walking tours to look at the ornate Victorian architecture, driving through the redwood forests, and walking along the Humboldt Bay seashore.